How Do I Know If I Have Stomach Cancer?

 Upper GI series.
 These are X-rays of the esophagus (food tube) and stomach, which is called the upper gastrointestinal (GI) tract.
 You drink a barium solution, which outlines the stomach on the X-ray, helping the doctor see tumors or other abnormalities.

 Endoscopy and biopsy.
 This test examines the esophagus and stomach using a thin, lighted tube called an endoscope, which is passed through the mouth to the stomach.
 Through the endoscope, the doctor can look directly at the inside of the stomach.
 If an abnormal area is found, the doctor will remove some tissue to be examined under a microscope (called a biopsy).
 A biopsy is the only sure way to diagnose cancer.
 Endoscopy and biopsy are the best methods of identifying stomach cancer.

 CT scan.
 A computed tomography (CT) scan can give your doctor detailed pictures of structures inside of the body using X-rays.
 This test is used after a stomach cancer is diagnosed in order to determine the stage of the cancer.
 To evaluate whether the tumor has spread to the lymph nodes or other organs, the chest, abdomen, and pelvis are scanned.
 The CT scan can also detect fluid in the abdomen (ascites) as well as abdominal and pelvic nodules.

 Endoscopic ultrasound.
 This test can determine the depth of invasion of the tumor and evaluate lymph nodes around the cancer.

 Additional staging tests.
-In order to determine the severity of stomach cancer, other tests such as a bone scan, PET scan, or laparoscopy may be performed.
+In order to determine the severity or spread of the stomach cancer, other tests such as a magnetic resonance imaging (MRI), chest x-ray,a bone scan, PET scan, or laparoscopy may be performed.

 What Are the Treatments for Stomach Cancer?